 Section 5 – Deacons

 The office of deacon is described in I Timothy 3: 8–13 and Acts 6: 1–7.
 The church shall recognize, in accordance with the constitutional provisions on elections persons who are giving of themselves in service to the church, and who possess particular gifts of service.
 These members shall be received as gifts of Christ to His church and set apart as deacons.
-They shall be elected to one term lasting for a maximum of three years and may only be elected to another term after a sabbatical of one year.
+They shall be elected to a term lasting three years, after which they may be reaffirmed by congregational vote for another three-year term.
+After a deacon has served two consecutive three-year terms, they may only be elected to the office of deacon after at least a sabbatical of one year.

 Deacons shall care for the temporal needs of members, attend to the accommodations for public worship, and encourage and support those able to help others and those with gifts of administration.